 6. Feel local at the Vilachery Pottery Village

-This place is a home to approximately 150-200 families of potters who make their living out of these crafts every day.
+This place is home to approximately 150-200 families of potters who make their living out of these crafts every day.
 Apart from Hindu idols they also make nativity sets for Christmas.
 Walking through the lanes of the village seeing the artisans at work can provide a glimpse into the local culture at Madurai.

 7. Enjoy some peaceful time at Meenakshi Temple